octohost/octohost/README.md

 `packer build template.json`

+NOTE: The AMI in [template.json](https://github.com/octohost/octohost/blob/master/template.json) has all of the proper required kernel extensions for Docker as well as [Chef](http://www.opscode.com/chef/) \(currently unused\) and [Ansible](https://github.com/ansible/ansible) provisioners.
+If you supply your own AMI, make sure it's got those items.
+You can rebuild build your own from [this repo](https://github.com/octohost/ubuntu-12.0.4-3.8).

 2\.
 Create an AWS security group with port 80 open to the world, port 22 open to you and all ports open to other members of that group.

 ```
 ec2-create-group -K your-key octohost -d "Octohost Group" --region us-west-2
 ec2-authorize octohost -P tcp -p 80 -s 0.0.0.0/0 --region us-west-2
 ec2-authorize octohost -P tcp -p 22 -s 0.0.0.0/0 --region us-west-2
+# Not totally required - but helpful with Serf and Shipyard.
 ec2-authorize octohost -P tcp -p 0-65535 -o sg-groupid --region us-west-2
 ec2-authorize octohost -P udp -p 0-65535 -o sg-groupid --region us-west-2
 ```